rikulo/rikulo-docs/docs/Layouts/Fundamentals/Layout_Lifecycle_and_Customization.md

 #Customization

 You can provide additional layouts or replace the existent ones.
 To do so, you first implement the [Layout](api:layout) interface.
-Then, register it to [LayoutManage](api:layout).
+Then, register it to [LayoutManager](api:layout).
 For example, assume you implement a tile layout, called `TitleLayout`, and  you can register it as follows.

     layoutManager.addLayout("tile", new TileLayout());